-Students entering high school in 2014 or after must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.
+Students must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.

 Integrated Physics and Chemistry (IPC)

 Prerequisite: IPC must be successfully completed prior to Chemistry and Physics; Biology recommended

 In IPC, students conduct laboratory and field investigations, use scientific methods during investigation, and make informed decisions using critical thinking and scientific problem solving.
 This course integrates the disciplines of physics and chemistry in the following topics: force, motion, energy, and matter.
 This course serves as a background for subsequent courses in chemistry and physics.